 Preparing your workspace

 The most important part of your home waxing setup is a flat surface, roughly half the length of your board, for it to lay flat on.
 Since most of us don’t have access to a workshop at home, you can use pretty much anything that is sturdy and level.
 You’ll need to apply pressure to your board to scrape the wax off, so a sturdy surface is key.
 Some options include two sawhorses spaced evenly apart or two bar stools next to each other.
 It’s a good idea to cover your waxing surface with newspaper or trash bags in case wax drips off the board, especially if you're using a surface you use at home.
+The drop cloth will also help with clean up, as it'll catch old wax and debris from scraping off the cold wax.

 Tools needed to wax your snowboard

 Next, you need to make sure you have all the necessary tools.
-You can buy waxing kits that have all of these items, this can be a cheaper route if you don’t already have some of the essentials.
+You can buy waxing kits that have all of these items, which can be a cheaper route if you don’t already have some of the essentials.
 You will need:

 - A waxing iron